-• The role of infrastructure in city making and the production of urban space and maintenance of utilities, incorporating transit into spatial planning and shaping neighborhood public space are just a few of the tasks of urban planners.
+• The role of infrastructure in city making and the production of urban space

+Networked infrastructure - such as water and sanitation or social facilities like libraries, schools and parks - are key elements composing urban spaces.
+Coordinating the location and maintenance of utilities, incorporating transit into spatial planning and shaping neighborhood public space are just a few of the tasks of urban planners.
 Infrastructure planning is also one of the key ways in which planners can have material and symbolic impacts on and respond to the structural dynamics that shape the production of cities.